-There are three classes of people in Haiti: Elite (wealthy), Intellectual and Proletariat (working class).
-Someone who is educated is considered part of the Intellectual class.
+There are three recognized classes of people in Haiti: elite (wealthy), intellectual and proletariat (working class).
+Someone who is educated is considered part of the intellectual class.

 The 1987 constitution grants freedom of religion.
 Goods brought into the country for use by registered churches and missionaries are exempt from customs duties and registered churches are not taxed.
 Foreign missionaries can enter on regular tourist visas.

-Only 15 percent of schools are public.
-In 9 percent of these schools, Catholic and other clergy play a role in teaching and administration.
+Less than 20 percent of schools are public.
+In some of these schools, Catholic and other clergy play a role in teaching and administration.
 Church-run schools and hospitals are subject to government oversight.